 - Choose File: Click here to select the CSV file from your computer that should be imported.

 - Send an invitation to advocates after import: If you're importing a brand new list of customers who are not yet in the AdvocateHub, checking this box will mean that invitation emails will be automatically sent out to them after the import job finishes running.
-If you are importing a list of existing advocates, then checking this box has no effect.
+If you are importing a list of existing advocates that has received an invitation before, then checking this box has no effect.

-- Add Imported Advocates to Group(s): Clicking inside the empty space will cause a menu to drop down containing a list of all the groups available.
-Select the groups you want the list of advocates to be added to upon import.
+- Add Imported Advocates to Group(s): Scroll and select the groups you want the list of advocates to be added to upon import.

 - Import: When you've confirmed all your settings, click the Import button.
-The dialogue window ill close, but when you refresh the page, you will notice that the number inside the Invite Nominees button will match the number of nominees you now have in your hub as seen below:
+The dialogue window will close, but when you refresh the page, you will notice that the number of Nominees or Advocates will increase accordingly.

 If there were any errors on the import, they will be mentioned in the summary and explained on the attached file.
 Some common messages that are encountered are: